 Be it vlogging, watching sports tournaments, or business product launches, Live Video has been gaining a lot of traction over the years.
 However, it’s hard to deliver an actual live streaming experience in real-time.
-Delivering an ultra-low latency streaming experience becomes challenging when a video is distributed using online streaming platforms: the most obvious example is hearing your neighbors cheer before you during a live soccer tournament!
-In the next 5 minutes, you will get a detailed elaboration of the importance of low latency in live streaming and how it can be used to provide a better viewing experience.
+Delivering an low latency streaming experience becomes challenging when a video is distributed using online video platform: the most obvious example is hearing your neighbors cheer before you during a live soccer tournament!
+In the next 5 minutes, you will get a detailed elaboration of the importance of low latency live streaming and how it can be used to provide a better viewing experience.

 What is Latency?

 Latency generally means ‘delay’ or ‘lag’ in video streaming.
 Within a streaming environment, latency is defined by measuring the time when something is recorded on camera in real life and when it actually gets reflected on the screen.
 For example, your friend waves at you in front of the camera and you watch it move on the screen, say, 10 seconds later.
 Therefore, latency is the time taken for an action to appear on screen from Point A (the camera) to Point B (the screen).